Sony α5000

 The Sony α5000 (model ILCE-5000), is a rangefinder-styled digital mirrorless system camera announced by Sony on 7 January 2014.
 Since it includes near field communication and Wi-Fi, Sony billed it as "the world's lightest interchangeable lens camera" with Wi-Fi.
 It has been succeeded by the Sony α5100.

+Overview

+The Sony ILCE-5000 features a 20.1 Megapixel Exmor APS HD CMOS Sensor for capturing pictures with high quality using the picture formats RAW and JPEG.

+It can also record HD videos using the MPEG-4 format and AVCHD Progressive.

+The BIONZ X image processor ensures fast processing speeds, improved noise reduction, and accurate colour reproduction.

+It uses a 3-inch tilt-able LCD Screen.

+The Sony Alpha 5000 (ILCE-5000 or α5000) has built-in Wi-Fi and NFC for transferring photos and videos from the camera wirelessly to a mobile device with Android or iOS installed, using the Sony Imaging Edge Mobile app.

+Unlike the Sony α6000, the Sony α5000 does not feature a built-in viewfinder.